aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing/shapebase/distanceleft/_index.md

 ### Remarks

-The default value is 1/8 inch.Has effect only for top level shapes.
+The default value is 1/8 inch.

+Has effect only for top level shapes.

 ### Examples